Inlander Restaurant Week

 During Restaurant Week consider helping to care for restaurant workers in crisis.

-Big Table is honored to be a highlighted beneficiary of Restaurant Week.
+Big Table is honored to once again be a highlighted beneficiary of Restaurant Week.

-Last year as the pandemic shattered the restaurant and hospitality industry from top to bottom, one non-profit that started here in Spokane over a decade ago was ready to help.
+As the restaurant and hospitality industry continues to slowly rebound amidst the challenges of the pandemic, one non-profit that started here in Spokane over a decade ago is still uniquely positioned to help workers on the edge of crisis.
 Big Table launched in 2009 for a simple reason.
 There wasn’t a single non-profit nationally caring for those working in the restaurant and hospitality industry.
 Not one.
 Out of 1.5 million non-profits registered with the IRS.
+Big Table now stands in that gap – serving hope locally to those who serve us in Spokane, as well recently expanding to include those in the Palouse.

 NEED HIDDEN BEHIND SMILES